salesforce-heroku-workshops/enterprise-java-developer/index.md

 Add a new `Person` to the database to verify the application is working correctly.

-In order to scale and app or add add-ons your Heroku account will either need to be verified or your app can be transferred to someone with a verified account.
-Verifying your account requires a credit card and following this tutorial will potentially cause some charges to be applied to your account.
-If you like to verify your account navigate to [https://api.heroku.com/verify](https://api.heroku.com/verify) in your browser and complete the process.
-To transfer ownership of your application to a verified account follow these steps:

-1. Navigate to the Heroku preferences in Eclipse
-2. Select the `API Key` and copy it into your copy buffer
-3. In your browser navigate to: [https://app-transfer.herokuapp.com/](https://app-transfer.herokuapp.com/)
-4. Paste your `API Key` into the `API Key` field
-5. In the `App Name` field enter the name of your app
-6. Select `Submit`

 This project uses Apache Maven for managing it's dependencies and to build the project.
 You can see the dependency and build definition in the `pom.xml` file.
 Among the dependencies you will see dependencies for Spring MVC.
 You will also see a section for the `maven-dependency-plugin` which copies the `webapp-runner` dependency into a directory when the Maven `package` phase runs.
 This makes it easy to run the application with `webapp-runner` which is a simple wrapper around Apache Tomcat.

 Heroku is instructed to run the application using a file named `Procfile` in the project's root directory.
 The `Procfile` for this application contains: